 This is an initial public offering of shares of common stock of Packaging Corporation of America.
-This prospectus relates to an offering of 34,300,000 shares in the United States.
-In addition, 8,575,000 shares are being offered outside the United States in an international offering.
+This prospectus relates to an offering of shares in the United States.
+In addition, shares are being offered outside the United States in an international offering.

-PCA is offering 8,125,000 of the shares to be sold in the offerings.
-Tenneco Packaging Inc., the selling stockholder, is offering an additional 34,750,000 shares.
+PCA is offering of the shares to be sold in the offerings.
+Tenneco Packaging Inc., the selling stockholder, is offering an additional shares.
 PCA will not receive any of the proceeds from the sale of the shares being sold by the selling stockholder.

 Prior to this offering, there has been no public market for the common stock.
-It is currently estimated that the initial public offering price per share will be between \$16.00 and \$19.00.
-The common stock has been approved for listing, subject to official notice of issuance, on the New York Stock Exchange under the symbol "PKG".
+It is currently estimated that the initial public offering price per share will be between \$ and \$ .
+PCA intends to list the common stock on the New York Stock Exchange under the symbol " ".